Table of Contents

 What is H Beam?

-It is also a structural member that shapes like a capital H consist of rolled steel.
-H section beams are widely used for commercial and residential buildings due to their strength to weight ratio and superior mechanical properties.
+It is also a structural member that is shaped like a capital H consisting of rolled steel.
+H-section beams are widely used for commercial and residential buildings due to their strength-to-weight ratio and superior mechanical properties.

 Unlike the I beam, the H beam flanges don’t have an inside inclination, making the welding process easy.
 Both flanges have equal thickness and are parallel to each other.